 NOTE There may be a warning message when the Firmware Upgrade task is performed.
-For instance, when upgrading from 9.5 to 9.6 or 9.7, ZoneDirector may need more memory to upgrade.
+For instance, when upgrading from 9.5 to 9.6 or 9.7 or 9.8, ZoneDirector may need more memory to upgrade.

-You can either upgrade to the latest 9.6 first and then upgrade to 9.7.
+You can either upgrade to the latest 9.7 first and then upgrade to 9.8.
 Or you can disconnect all the ZoneDirector APs and reboot the ZoneDirector to save memory.